hanschurer/WESELLHOUSES-Backend/README.md

 - [x] Modify property information, upload video and other functions
 - [x] Message sending and archiving functions
 - [x] Search and filter properties by type and tags
+- [x] regular commits over an extended period of time.
+Effective use of branching and merging.
+- [x] including implementation of HATEOAS principles
+- [x] The API provides feedback for invalid requests through appropriate response codes and messages
+- [x] a flexible roles and permissions structure that allows an admin to manage permissions without changing code.

 ## Tech
 Technology Stacks Used on the Back End: `Node、koa-router、role-acl、koa、JWT、eslint、joi、mongoose`

- ☑️ regular commits over an extended period of time.
-Effective use of branching and merging.
- ☑️ including implementation of HATEOAS principles
- ☑️ The API provides feedback for invalid requests through appropriate response codes and messages ☑️ a flexible roles and permissions structure that allows an admin to manage permissions without changing code.
 <br/>

 ## Project Deployment